outdreamer/build-a-cure/docs/tasks/function_to_do.md

 # to do

+  - examine how normally distributed change (extreme change rate at tails manifesting as asymptotes/inflection points, approaching average change rate in middle) produces non-linearity

-  - nn structures displaying concepts like 'fear':
+  - nn structures displaying concepts:
+    - example: concept of 'fear'
       - fear of learning being too difficult (high cost) prevents investment in further pursuit of information
       - in a neural network, the concept of fear shows up in the structures designed for cost-minimization

   - in order to identify their own error types, they need some of the following:
     - data from other neural nets, data sets, tasks, & error rates